PACKED-vzw/resolver/INSTALL.md

 Change the `DATABASE_USER`, `DATABASE_PASS` and `DATABASE_NAME` variables to reflect the database and user we created in the previous section.

-Change the `BASE_URL` variable to the domain location where the application will be active i.e. http://example.com. **The application will not listen directly to the root of the domain.**
+Change the `BASE_URL` variable to the domain location where the application will be active. (i.e. http://resolver.be).

 Both `SECRET_KEY` and `SALT` should contain two random strings of characters.
 The site [random.org](http://random.org/strings) can be used to generate random data.
 It is important that the value of `SALT` remains constant as changing it will invalidate all user passwords!